jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

     class="chord row"
 %}

+The E diminished shape can be gripped with
+`1342xx`.

+Roll into the G diminished shape treble triad
+`xxx213`
+to arpeggiate the rest of the chord.

 **Practice E shapes with harmonized triads in the key of C major:**

 | 6th string root on fret | Note | Shape  | Chord |